Raiffeisen's eastern strategy on the line after CEO exit

 RISKY EMPIRE?

+RBI is 78 percent owned by the Raiffeisen Zentralbank group, controlled by eight provincial Raiffeisen banks or landesbanken, which is owned in turn by local banks.

-Stampfer said some local banks' biggest worry was that new international rules on the capital that banks must hold would leave them short of resources to lend locally as usual.
+Stampfer said the local banks' biggest worry was that new international rules on the capital that banks must hold would leave them short of resources to lend locally as usual.

 "Our hope is to change the sector's business policy to focus more strongly on the domestic market.
 Raiffeisen Bank International is a risk investment that belongs on the capital markets, not one that the Austrian economy and certainly not one that the local banks can support," he said.

-He suggested the Raiffeisen partners should control just 30 percent of RBI and have the rest in free float.
+He suggested the Raiffeisen partners should control just 30 percent of RBI and have the rest in free float, practically the opposite of the current system.

 Up for debate is whether to reverse Stepic's vision and focus instead on Austria and its close neighbours.

-That could mean selling off foreign assets like the booming business in Russia, which in effect made all of RBI's first-quarter profit of 157 million euros.
+That could mean selling off the booming business in Russia, which in effect made all of RBI's first-quarter profit of 157 million euros, or other foreign assets.

 "There are those who think now is the best time to sell (Russia) because you probably get the highest valuation right now," the Raiffeisen veteran said, estimating it could go for twice book value or more than 3 billion euros.